bennettscience/Gmail-Compose/README.md

 Because this isn't hosted on the Chrome web store, follow the instructions below to install.

 1. Use the "Download .zip" button at the bottom right of this screen.
-2. Open a new tab in Chrome
+2. Unzip the file and save it somewhere on your computer (the desktop is fine).
-3. Type in: `chrome:extensions`
+3. Open a new tab in Chrome
-4. Put Chrome into Developer Mode by clicking the checkbox in the top right.
+4. Type in: `chrome:extensions`
-5. Click on "Load unpacked extension"
+5. Put Chrome into Developer Mode by clicking the checkbox in the top right.
-6. In the file browser, navigate to and select the zip file you just downloaded.
+6. Click and drag the file you downloaded to the Chrome extensions page to install.

 **Note that this method will not automatically update the extension if updates are made.**